Updating MySQL® cluster settings

 backupRetainPeriodDays: Number of days to retain the cluster backup, between7and60. -

 access: Settings for cluster access from Yandex Cloud services:dataLens: Access from DataLens.
 For more information about setting up a connection, see Connecting from DataLens.webSql: SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.yandexQuery: YQL queries against cluster databases from Yandex Query.
-This feature is currently in Preview.
+This feature is currently at the Preview stage.

 The possible setting values are